-The Act makes it an offence to kill or take a badger, to cruelly ill-treat a badger, or to interfere with a badger sett, including disturbing a badger while it is occupying a sett.
+The Protection of Badgers Act 1992 (as amended) makes it an offence to kill or take a badger, to cruelly illtreat a badger, or to interfere with a badger sett, including disturbing a badger while it is occupying a sett.
 In certain circumstances, licences can be granted to permit some actions prohibited under the Act.